GeekyShiva/Self-Driving-Car/SRS.md

 ## 5.3 Security Requirements

 * Data Sharing : Self driving car collects a lot of data on the go.
-Data and stats storage will be done to maintain correct functioning of the car and to reconstruct what went wrong in case of breakdown.
+Data and stats storage will be done to maintain correct functioning of the car and to reconstruct what went wrong in case of a breakdown.

-* Digital Security : Vehicle will be engineered to prevent online threats, here encrypted data will be send and received between raspberry pi and cloud.
+* Digital Security : Vehicle will be engineered to prevent online threats, here encrypted data will be send and received between Raspberry Pi and cloud.

 Out of scope